 Merging and Combining Cells in Excel

-Excel allows you to merge cells, columns, and rows to combine numbers or text to organize your data effectively.
+Excel allows you to merge cells, columns, and rows to combine numbers or texts, or other data to organize your data effectively.
 Merging cells organizes your information making it easy to read and understand.

 Using Merge & Center

 First, create your data in individual cells in the spreadsheet as shown in the sample image below.
-For example, one of the most common reasons to merge multiple cells is when you’re creating a title row in your spreadsheet.
+For example, one of the main reasons to merge multiple cells is to create a title row in your worksheet.

 Select all of the cells that you like to merge and center to fit the width of your data table.
 Then, go to the ‘Home’ tab and click the ‘Merge & Center’ drop-down menu and select the first ‘Merge & Center’ option.

 As you can see all your cells are merged and the tile ‘Shipments’ is centered in the middle at the top of the table.
-You can do the same for cells vertically as well.
+You can also merge cells vertically as well.

 If you try to merge multiple rows or multiple columns or multiple rows and columns, only the data on the upper-left cell of the select area will remain and the rest will be deleted.